Fees and Bursaries

 Other Tuition Charges

 There is no charge for exercise books or returnable text books, but work books, revision guides and some activities, trips and consumables will incur an extra charge.
 There is a charge for external examinations, which varies from one examination to another.
-Pupils requiring the assistance of the Learning Support Department may incur a separate charge of £825 per term for Senior School and £650 for Prep School.
-Pupils taking English as an Additional Language are charged at £46 per hour.
+Pupils requiring the assistance of the Learning Support Department may incur a separate charge of £890 per term for Senior School and £700 for Prep School.
+Pupils taking English as an Additional Language are charged at £75 per hour.
 This may be reduced if the pupil is taught as part of a group.
+The Technology charge in covers the exclusive use of a Surface device and is charged termly to pupils in Year Six and above at £100 with a Surface Go in the Prep School, and £138 in the Senior School with a Surface Pro.

 School Fees Protection Scheme

 Parents are strongly advised to join the scheme otherwise no compensation for absence is available.
 The School Fees Protection Scheme is an opt in scheme against absence due to illness, full details are included in our joining packs and are available from the Bursary.
-The premium of 1.5% is itemised on invoices and debited from the fee payer’s account.
+The premium at a variable 0.82% of the school fee is itemised on invoices and debited from the fee payer’s account.
 Please notify the Bursary if you have joined and wish to opt out of this scheme before the start of any term, refunds are not available once the term has commenced.

 Personal Accident Insurance